 Famished after all the ogling, we headed to Ohiopyle State Park for lunch, virtually next door: there are several restaurants and cafes waiting for you there.
 The park boasts over 19,000 acres of rugged hills, hugging the Youghiogheny [yaw-ki-gay-nee] River, which bubbles busily around a serene town.
 Next time, we will allot a morning to the spectacular whitewater boating excursions the river offers (the name “Ohiopyle”, it is believed, derives from an American Indian word “ohiopehhla” for “white, frothy water”).

 I loved watching reflections of the early-afternoon light on the stained glass windows of a local church.
-Today, it is hard to believe that the French and Indian War began someplace around here.
+Today, it is hard to believe that the French and Indian War (and George Washington’s first battle) began someplace around here.

 Fortified with lunch, we headed to Kentuck Knob, Frank Lloyd Wright’s lesser-known, more modest creation.